davebenson/doom4-walkthrough/README.md

 Take the platform back toward the building: there should be a suit of armor in front of you.

-An automatic door will open, with 2 Possessed Soldiers and 1 Shielded Soldier.
+An automatic door will open, with 2 Possessed Soldiers and 1 Possessed Security.
 Toss a grenade back in.
 The chainsaw can be a good way to deal with the Shielded guy.

 Checkpoint.